ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 ## What's an News API?

-To answer this question, we first need to know what is an API.
+Ok, maybe we are going too fast Toreto.
+Let's start with something easier.
+What's an API?
 Technically speaking, an API, or Application Programming Interface, is a set of rules and tools that allows different software applications to communicate with each other.
-They are used for multiple purposes such as hide complex processes, extend apps functionalities or, access data from a third party source.
-In our specific case, we want to send a data request to a server.
+They are used for multiple purposes but the one we are interested in is that we can use APIs to access data from a third party source.

+In our specific case, we want to send a data request to a server in the web.
 Our request will contain information on the specific data we want to gather.
-However, we have no idea on how the data is structured or handle by the server.
-Therefore, our request will be processed by an API serving as an intermediary.
-If you would like to know a bit more about APIs, I would personally recommend the following video:
+However, we have no idea on how this data is structured or even handle by the server.
+Therefore, our request will be processed by an intermediary, and that intermediary is the API.
+I know this might sound super complex and technical at the beginning.
+I personally found the intro of the following video very easy and useful to understand how do APIs work.
+So, just take a look, it is a short video indeed.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/OVvTv9Hy91Q?si=eSkR5gxqZjNV3LFY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>